The Best VPNs for Japan

 Do I need a VPN when traveling?

-Yes, you do need a VPN while traveling, especially if you do not have active cell phone service.
+Yes, you need a VPN while traveling, especially if you do not have active cell phone service.
 If your plan is to ping from public Wi-Fi option to public Wi-Fi option, you could be a target for data thieves.
 VPNs can also help you navigate government restrictions while traveling.